friklik/MkDocsDigitaGarden/docs/1.tečaj/002-Što-je-evanđelje.md

 [Što je evađelje - Obsidian](obsidian://open?vault=CleanWritingVault&file=001.radna%20mapa%2FEvan%C4%91elje%2FEvan%C4%91elje%20zna%C4%8Denje%20rije%C4%8Di)

 -->
-Evanđelje je radosna vijest o tome što je Bog učinio kad je predao svog Sina da bi svaki koji vjeruje u njemu imao oproštenje, život i spasenje, zajedništvo s Bogom snagu uskrsnuća, blagoslov, novi život.
+Evanđelje je radosna vijest o tome što je Bog učinio kad je predao svog Sina da bi svaki koji vjeruje u njemu imao oproštenje, spasenje, zajedništvo s Bogom snagu uskrsnuća, blagoslov, novi život.

 <!-- claims are of such magnitude that most do not understand them - just like empty religiou language... and ideed it is hard not to fall into religious trap- holding their truth, but not living their reality....
 Almost to good to be true-->